solana-foundation/solana-improvement-documents/proposals/0059-add-transaction-receipt-attestation-to-gossip.md

 Our research suggests that deploying the custom eviction policy and batching roots is a good choice given that validators reserve instances with high ram upfront and solana nodes are notorious for taking up more bandwidth due to gossip.

+### Why do we need BatchReceiptRoot?

+The gossip protocol pushes a new message every 7500ms, the time taken by a slot is 400ms, if we were to push a new message that would consume more bandwidth.

+Additionally the CRDS is not designed to handle multiple of the same record types for a particular node hence it doesn't allow us to store records for as long as we need to.

+Note: We think batching 9 slots at a time is good considering that's only 6 seconds and the max packet size is 1232 bytes(1280 with metadata) before it starts getting fragmented over ethernet.

+### Performance and Memory

+ReceiptRoot - `8 + 64 + 32 + 32 = 136 Bytes`
+BatchReceiptRoot - `136 * 9 = 1224 Bytes (1.224 kB)`

 ## Impact